How To #10: 12 Steps To Celebrity Event Sponsorships

 • Most film festivals typically have both official and non-official celebrity gifting suites as part of the event where brands can provide sampling and directly engage with attending celebrities.

-• Music Festivals offer large scale partnerships at high price tags, but many festivals and industry events such as SXSW or Coachella offer lower priced ‘non-official’ separate event activations that specifically exist for solely for the sake of brand partnerships.
+• Music Festivals offer large-scale partnerships at high price tags, but many festivals and industry events such as SXSW or Coachella offer lower priced ‘non-official’ separate event activations that specifically exist solely for the sake of brand partnerships.
 These events notoriously are great for photographs and social media assets, and provide great grass-roots marketing options.

 2. Be On Hand To Activate The Event